pedro-mendonca/Translation-Tools/readme.txt

 = My desired Locale doesn't exist in the list =
 If your Locale doesn't exist and you would like to request it, please [click here](https://make.wordpress.org/polyglots/handbook/translating/requesting-a-new-locale/).

+= Can I also update Plugins and Themes translations? = Yes, you can, since version 1.5.0.
+On the Updates page you can choose to update translations for WordPress, Plugins, Themes, or all at once.
+It will update the .po and .mo files, and also generate the needed .json files for JavaScript translations.

 = Is this plugin compatible with the plugin Preferred Languages? = Short anwser: yes!